-MQTT over Bluetooth Low Energy enables Bluetooth Low Energy devices to connect to AWS IoT via a proxy device, as well as enables you to use other AWS services and features including AWS IoT Device Defender, AWS IoT Device Shadows, and Amazon FreeRTOS OTA updates.
+MQTT over Bluetooth Low Energy enables Bluetooth Low Energy devices to connect to Amazon IoT via a proxy device, as well as enables you to use other Amazon Web Services services and features including Amazon IoT Device Defender, Amazon IoT Device Shadows, and FreeRTOS OTA updates.

 Q. Can I use multiple connectivity options from the same device?